The IPKat slipped up in failing to note the battle between

 The IPKat notes that now that EU GI registration has been opened up to third countries,

 Passionate about IP!
-Since June 2003 the IPKat weblog has covered copyright, patent, trade mark, info-tech and privacy/confidentiality issues from a mainly UK and European perspective.
-The team is David Brophy, Merpel, Jeremy Phillips, Eleonora Rosati, Darren Smyth, Annsley Merelle Ward and Neil J. Wilkof.
-You're welcome to read, post comments and participate in our community.
-You can email the Kats here
+Since June 2003 the IPKat has covered copyright, patent, trade mark, info-tech, privacy and confidentiality issues from a mainly UK and European perspective.
+The team is Eleonora Rosati, Annsley Merelle Ward, Neil J. Wilkof, and Merpel.
+Nicola Searle is currently on sabbatical.
+Read, post comments and participate!
+E-mail the Kats here

 The IPKat slipped up in failing to note the battle between